MohitAswani/DataStructuresAndAlgorithms/17_Graphs/1_Introducution.md

 (Directed acyclic graphs are called DAG and are very important)

-* <b>Weighted</b> : A graph is called weighted if there is weight associated with each vertex .
+* <b>Weighted</b> : A graph is called weighted if there is weight associated with each edge.
 Eg : Graph made up of roads connecting different cities where the weight is the length of thr roads.
 Another example is computer networks.

-* <b>Unweighted</b> : A graph is called unweighted if there is no weight associated with each vertex .
+* <b>Unweighted</b> : A graph is called unweighted if there is no weight associated with each edge.

 ![](2021-10-18-13-52-11.png)